gnaaruag/boilerplate-express-app/readme.md

 # Boilerplate Express App

-Made this for my convenience a while ago to reduce the configuration of a new express app whenever it is needed
+Made this for my convenience a while ago to reduce the configuration of a new express app

 ---

 Can clone the repository in some local system